Certified Network Infrastructure Technician (CNIT®)

-On successful completion learners can demonstrate the highest levels of knowledge, competency and confidence in complex site environments, demonstrating efficiencies in both time and cost, coupled with a focus on quality and accuracy in order to achieve project closure on time and within budget.
+On successful completion learners can demonstrate the highest levels of knowledge, competency and confidence in supervising the delivering complex infrastructure projects, demonstrating efficiencies in both time and cost, coupled with a focus on quality and accuracy in order to achieve project closure on time and within budget.

 A CNIT® can also feel confident that they are progressing through The Global Network Infrastructure Education Framework.
 They also gain an internationally recognised BTEC Level 4 Professional qualification and official CNIT® certification.
 This certification enters the learner into a commitment to life-long learning and offers the perfect portal to ensure knowledge; skills and certification remain current and up-to-date.
 Each certification gained from CNet Training requires re-certifying every three years.
-The process is simple, cost effective and easy via an online learning management system allowing knowledge to be brought up-to-date to reflect the very latest changes and technical developments within the industry.
+The process is simple, cost effective and easy via an online learning management system allowing knowledge to be brought up-to-date to reflect the very latest changes and technical developments.
 Re-certified learners can also benefit from utilising the latest program material, can continue to use the CNIT® logo and post nominal letters for the next three years.

-This program is designed for those wishing to extend their knowledge, practical hands-on skills, qualifications and certifications into a wider project environment as a Site Delivery Manager with aspirations to progress into roles such as:
+This program is designed for those wishing to extend their knowledge, skills, qualifications and certifications into a wider and more complex project environment with emphasis on enhancing supervisory, leadership and management skills.

 Interest Free Payment Option Available for UK Residents